 No matter which option you choose, there is no right or wrong answer.
 Experience, budget and willingness to learning a new skill can be a driving factor to build your own PC.
 Plug in play might be more interesting to you if you want less trouble.

 Technology has changed a lot over the years.
 It's always fun seeing new advancements in electronics.
-Today's keyboards can sound almost like anything.
-Incorperating electric drums, synth pianos and computers has allowed me to create all types of music.
-Some of the keyboards I've owned over the years:
+Today's keyboards can sound like any instrument.
+Incorperating a band in a box, stage pianos and computers has allowed me get my creative juices flowing.

 TitaniumNX | Thank you for visiting.